ruturaj/azure-content/articles/hyper-v-recovery-manager-configure-vault.md

 <LI>To plan and deploy Azure Site Recovery in a full production environment, see <a href="http://go.microsoft.com/fwlink/?LinkId=321294">Planning Guide for Azure Site Recovery</a> and <a href="http://go.microsoft.com/fwlink/?LinkId=321295">Deployment Guide for Azure Site Recovery</a>.</LI>
 <LI>For questions, visit the <a href="http://go.microsoft.com/fwlink/?LinkId=313628">Azure Recovery Services Forum</a>.</LI>
 </UL>

+# This is a heading
+## and a sub heating

+* list one
+* list 2

+1. this is great
+1. this is also great
+1. this is very much great